Hummingbird Mint: Plant Care Essentials

 How to Grow & Care for Hummingbird Mint

-Like many members of the mint clan, Hummingbird Mint is relatively easy to take care of.
-Although plant care will vary based on where you live and the kind of agastache you choose to grow, there are some general guidelines for the overall well-being of your plant.
+Like many types of mint, Hummingbird Mint is relatively easy to take care of.
+Although plant care will vary based on where you live and the kind of Agastache you choose to grow, there are some general guidelines for the overall well-being of your plant.
 We’ll dive into those here.

 Seeds vs. Plants